Richard Vallat KC

 Overview

-Richard Vallat is a highly sought-after KC that is ranked in all three areas of the directories in relation to Tax and is recognised as being “technically very, very good".
-Richard practices in all areas of revenue law and this includes advice and litigation in the following areas: personal tax, corporate tax, VAT and other indirect taxes, stamp duty, stamp duty land tax and tax-related litigation including professional negligence.
+Richard Vallat is a highly sought-after KC who provides advice and advocacy in all areas of revenue law including: personal tax, corporate tax, VAT and other indirect taxes, stamp duty, stamp duty land tax and tax-related litigation such as professional negligence.

 Richard is qualified to accept Public Access instructions.